-Join YPT into a complete foray of the Caucasus.
-This tour will take you from the centres of Shia culture and progressively into Soviet memorabilia.
+Join YPT into a complete foray of the Caucasus!
+Allow our tour to take you from the centres of Shia culture and progressively into Soviet memorabilia.

-The tour starts in Azerbaijan, in the capital of Baku before going on by chartered flight to the Nakhchivan Autonomous Republic!
+Your journey with us begins in Azerbaijan, in the capital of Baku before boarding a chartered flight to the Nakhchivan Autonomous Republic!
 Whilst Nakhchivan is an exclave of Azerbaijan, this bizarre republic is geographically separated from the rest of Azerbaijan by its mortal enemy, Armenia, with whom they have been at war with since the 1990s.

 From Nakhchivan, we’ll be taking a very seldom done road-trip from the exclave to the neighbouring country of Iran, going all the way to its capital – Tehran.